AFB 2016 Scholarship Application

 - Official transcripts

 Send an official transcript from the school you are presently attending.
-If you are not currently enrolled in school, send transcripts from ones you previously attended.
+If you are not currently enrolled in school, send transcripts from each school you have previously attended.
+The official paper transcript is printed on security sensitive paper and contains the raised school seal and signature of the Registrar.
+Official transcripts may be sent directly to the AFB Scholarship Committee from the current/attending school.
+Only original official transcripts will be accepted.

 - Two letters of recommendation